SmileiPIC/Smilei/doc/Sphinx/azimuthal_modes_decomposition.rst

 On-Axis boundary conditions in FDTD
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the AM geometry, specific boundary conditions are derived on-axis.
+In the AM geometry, specific boundary conditions are derived on-axis for the FDTD solver using a Yee lattice.
 This section presents the actual implementation in :program:`Smilei`.
 It is mostly based on the `original paper <http://doi.org/10.1016/j.jcp.2008.11.017>`_ but also includes original contributions from X. Davoine and the :program:`Smilei` team.